esiivola/enne-analytics-web/_pages/services.md

 * In data science, the timespan from the theory
 to practice is short.
 We have strong academic
 background and know the newest directions in
 the research.
-This way we can quarantee to
+This way we can guarantee to
 deliver only the best.